Skip to content

 What do we do?

 We build Google BigQuery data automation capabilities, using native BigQuery functionality and adjacent Google Cloud products.
-In order to transform inbound data to support subsequent analytics, automation and AI use-cases, we build and deploy source-specific data decoders for our clients, and license them to 3rd parties.
+In order to transform and augment inbound data to support subsequent analytics, automation and AI use-cases, we build and deploy source-specific data decoders for our clients and partners, and license them to 3rd parties.

 What is a decoder?